RogueMew/Walt-Disney-Wait-Time-Desktop-App/Readme.md

 # Disney Park Wait Time Tracker Desktop App

 ## Disclaimer
 This desktop application is an original creation and is not affiliated with or endorsed by The Walt Disney Company.
-The app is an independent project developed by [Your Name].
+The app is an independent project developed by RogueMew.
 It is designed to provide information about wait times for attractions at various Disney parks.

 ## Usage
 The app allows users to track wait times for rides, shows, and restaurants at different Disney parks.
 Users can select a park, choose the type of attraction, and view relevant details, including wait times.